HackYourFuture/React/documentation/homework/Week 4.md

 Base your week 4 homework on the result of week 3.

-When you are done, update your PR from week 3.
+When you are done, create a new PR for week 4.

 ## Outline